Japan vows $60 billion to boost IMF firepower

 Spain's 10-year government bond yields rose above 6 percent on Monday for the first time since the beginning of December, reflecting worries about the health of some Spanish banks and that Madrid could fail to meet budget deficit targets.

 That would raise the risk that the euro zone's fourth-largest economy, which Spain has said is probably in its second recession since 2009, might need an international bailout.

-(Writing by Tomasz Janowski; Editing by Neil Fullick)
+(Additional reporting by Valentina Za in Milan; Writing by Tomasz Janowski; Editing by Neil Fullick)